CrunchyData/pgmonitor/hugo/content/changelog/_index.md

 ---
 ## 4.7

+NOTE: This is the last version of pgMonitor that will contain support for PostgreSQL 9.6.

 ### New Features
   * Added metric to monitor for errors encountered in pgBackRest (ccp_backrest_last_info_backup_error).
 Also added example Prometheus alert.
   * New, more detailed etcd dashboard for Grafana